christiangenco/christiangenco.github.io/things.md

 * [13-inch **MacBook Pro** with touchbar, 3.1 GHz Intel Core i5, 16 GB 2133 MHz LPDDR3 ram](https://www.apple.com/macbook-pro/): my most essential tool in writing software and keeping organized.
 I love Touch ID, USB-C, and the new keyboard and trackpad (both my favorite of any MacBook I've ever owned), but am indifferent about the touch bar.
 It might be more useful if I did more video editing.
 * [**iPhone 6s**](https://www.apple.com/shop/buy-iphone/iphone6s): smartphone innovation has been stagnating, so I've gone from upgrading every other iPhone to every third iPhone.
+* [10.5-inch **iPad Pro**](https://www.apple.com/ipad-pro/): I held out for a while on getting an iPad, but [iOS 11](https://www.apple.com/ios/ios-11-preview/) finally made it a useful machine (multitasking is on point).
+Invaluable for consuming media (like my watch-later YouTube playlist, or [WesBos courses](http://wesbos.com/courses/)), fun to learn drawing on, and novel to push everyday computing tasks to (like messaging and triaging email).
 * [**Apple Watch** Series 1, Space Gray Aluminum](https://www.apple.com/watch/): I turn notifications and bluetooth off and use it as a really good watch.
 The core feature I need that I haven't found in any other watch is being able to set a timer with a silent alarm (it's also easy to calculate how long the alarm should be by spinning the digital crown to the time I need to leave).
 * [**Amazon Alexa**](http://amzn.to/2oogDuf): On paper, you wouldn't think a voice-enabled assistant for your kitchen/living room would be any better than just talking to Siri on your phone, but it absolutely is.
 Alexa makes it easier to add things to your shopping list at the moment you notice them missing from your fridge, set timers, play songs and news to listen to while cooking, and [check if it's okay for your dog to eat what you're cooking](https://www.echoskillstore.com/Dr-Dog/39678).
 Functionally the same as a [Google Home](https://madeby.google.com/home/), which are both becoming [operating systems for your house](https://stratechery.com/2017/amazons-operating-system/).